GraveBride/bakuganpro/README.md

 **Disclaimer** - I don't own Bakugan, in any capacity.
 This was constructed via publicly available information and content and is just made to be a non-profit tool for deck building and testing.

 **This is intended to be used with [Cockatrice](https://cockatrice.github.io/):**
-After getting it, it'll probably download a database of Magic the Gathering cards.
-(Magic being the game this program was made for.)

 After downloading Cockatrice, follow these steps to enabling Bakugan Pro:
   1. Open Cockatrice, it will download a database of MtG cards, hit OK and let it do its thing.
 This may take a bit.
   2. Restart the program.
 Open Card Database -> Manage Sets.
 Disable all sets, and then place a check mark to enable the most recent set and hit Ok.